noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam-policy-ref.md

   - action: the aws service and a potentially a filtered set of api calls that are allowed/denied
     - `serviceName:*` this specifies all actions (api calls) for this service
     - `serviceName:*blah` anything ending in blah
+  - NotAction: should only be used with Deny effects
+    - you must still allow actions that you want to allow, but in a separate statement
   - resource: ARN denoting resource(s) this policy covers
     - `resource: "*"` indicates all resources for this service
+  - NotResource: should only be used with Deny effects
   - Principal
+  - NotPrincipal: should only be used with Deny effects
+    - also specify the account ARN of the not denied principal, else risk denying access to the entire account
+    - can only be used with trust policies for IAM roles and in resource-based policies
   - conditions: conditions that control when a policy is in effect
     - compare keys in the request context to the key-values in the policy
     - service specific: prefixed with the service id, e.g. `ec2:InstanceType`